rubiera/GitHubLink/README.md

 The data has a count for the number of observations N (in the range 36 to 95 Observations) for a given subject and a matching activity (subject 1 to 30 X activity 1 to 6, for a total of 180 possible groups).

 In addition to tidying the processed data in the original data set, we also analyzed some of the raw inertial data.
-This analysis is included in run_analysis.R, and is summarized below:
+This analysis is included in run_analysis.R, and is summarized below.
 At first, it is puzzling that the raw inertial data does not have columns labeled and there is no wayto match those columns with other columns in the data.
 It's a snippet at 50Hz of three measures, and that means each column is a specific relative time (1/50) second later than the column to the left of it.

 I added the subject and activity labels to the raw data: bodyaccX_table_named <- cbind(subject_activity_cbind_named, bodyaccX_table)